CrimeOwl AI logoCrimeOwl AI

 Lead #2

-Were there any witnesses who saw the two girls leaving their home or traveling toward the store or playground on July 6, 2001?
+Were there any witnesses who saw the girls leaving the residence or in the neighborhood that day?

 💡